DivanteLtd/microservices-book/book/ch1-microservices.md

 * The services are easy to replace.

-* Services are organized around capabilities, e.g., UI, front-end, recommendation, logistics, billing, etc.
+* Services are organized around capabilities, e.g., UI, front-end, recommendation, logistics, billing, or some business requirements like recurring payments, subcriptions, etc.

 The scalability and deployment processes of microservice-based systems can be much easier to automate compared to monolithic architectures.
 The Devops approach to infrastructure along with Cloud services is commonly in use.
 The examples of Spotify and Netflix (NOTE:  https://www.nginx.com/blog/microservices-at-netflix-architectural-best-practices/) inspire IT engineers to implement continuous delivery and monitoring.